 As the daughter of wine industry pioneer Jerry Lohr, Cynthia Lohr spent some of her youth in the vineyards and at the wineries, absorbing aspects of the wine industry firsthand.
 As an adult, she chose her own path, establishing a reputation for excellence in strategic marketing and public relations, working with a who’s who of leading Internet and technology companies.
 In 2002, Cynthia joined the family business as director of communications for J. Lohr Vineyards & Wines, and in 2009, she was named marketing vice president.

 Cynthia’s efforts to champion the family business led to J. Lohr being recognized as the 2010 “American Winery of the Year” by Wine Enthusiast Magazine, and the notable partnership with the National Breast Cancer Foundation to support mammograms for women in need through sales of wines from Carol’s Vineyard.
 A deeply personal story to the Lohr family, this national campaign has helped fund more than 4,000 mammograms for women who would otherwise be unable to afford them, and raise awareness for this important cause.
-Beginning in 2016, Cynthia transitioned to the role of trade and brand advocate for J. Lohr.
+Beginning in 2016, Cynthia transitioned to the role of co-owner and trade and brand advocate for J. Lohr.
 In this important capacity, Cynthia leverages her leadership position among industry groups to support J. Lohr among trade and consumer audiences.

 “I have a passion for brand advocacy, particularly in support of building awareness for organizations such as the Paso Robles CAB (Cabernet and Bordeaux) Collective, and Women of the Vine, whose efforts promote regional varietal education and the advancement of women in wine and spirits, respectively,” says Cynthia.
 “While the entire J. Lohr team devotes considerable time in support of the wine industry, in this dedicated position, I will be able to direct my energy to more actively advocate for our family business, as well as to bring greater impact to industry organizations where I am currently serving in a leadership role.”